madeline j. maldonado gutierrez (she/ella)

-Originally from Southern California, I have lived in various places across both the East and West Coasts, including Guadalajara, Jalisco, Mexico.
-I’m currently based in New York City for my undergraduate studies at Barnard College of Columbia University, pursuing a Bachelor of Arts (BA) in Astrophysics as a first-generation student.
+[english] Originally from Southern California, I grew up in several places across the east and west coasts in the US and Guadalajara, Jalisco in Mexico.
+I’m currently based in New York City for my undergraduate studies at Barnard College and Columbia University as a first-generation student, pursuing a Bachelor of Arts (BA) in Astrophysics as a NSF and (SP)2 scholar.

-research interests: planetary system formation; protoplanetary disks; planet-star interactions; planetesimals; neutrino physics; stellar populations; galaxy evolution; exoplanets (detection, characterization, dynamics, and systems)
+research interests: planetary system formation; protoplanetary disks; planet-star interactions; planetesimals; stellar populations; exoplanets (detection, characterization, dynamics, and systems), astroinformatics (AI/ML)

-Handala was created in 1969 by the late Palestinian political cartoonist Naji al-Ali.
-This figure has been consistently rendered on protest signs and art in support of the Palestinian people in the midst of the genocide unfolding in Gaza.
+Handala, the barefoot boy who turned his back on the world until Palestine is free, was created in 1969 by the late Palestinian political cartoonist Naji al-Ali.
+Forever stuck at the age of ten, the age that Naji was when he was exiled from Palestine, Handala refuses to grow up until he can return home.
+Handala has been consistently rendered on protest signs and art in support of the Palestinian people in the midst of the genocide unfolding in Gaza.

 know your rights | conozca sus derechos